Memoir Contest Judging is Underway

-Note: Kore Press’ 2017 judge is Cheryl Strayed, award-winning author of four books, including her memoir Wild: From Lost to Found on the Pacific Crest Trail.
+Kore Press’ 2017 judge is Cheryl Strayed, award-winning author of four books, including her memoir Wild: From Lost to Found on the Pacific Crest Trail.
+Last year’s Memoir Award winner was Ming Holden for Refuge, selected by Lidia Yuknavitch.

 The winner will receive a prize of $1000 and publication by Kore Press for a full-length memoir, or memoir-in-essays.
 Submission process includes a $27.50 reading and processing fee.
-Contest opens May 22nd and closes 11:59 pm (MST) October 1st, 2017.
+Contest is now closed for judging; as of 2/28/2018 the judging process is still underway and final results will be announced within the next two weeks.

 This competition is an annual award from Kore Press and will be open each year to a woman writer writing in English.
 Relatives and recent students (who have studied with the judge for one semester or more within the year) of the judge are not eligible.